ClusterM/localtuya_rc/README.md

 Steps:
 * Navigate to HACS → Integrations in your Home Assistant sidebar.
-* Click on the search icon and type LocalTuyaIR Remote Control.
+* Click on the search icon and type "LocalTuyaIR Remote Control".
 * Select the integration from the search results.
 * Click Install.
 * After installation, restart Home Assistant to load the new integration.